stellanomia/vibrato-rkyv/README.md

   * `Dictionary::from_preset_with_download()`: Handles downloading, checksum verification, and caching automatically.
   * `Dictionary::from_zstd()`: Intelligently manages `zstd`-compressed dictionaries by decompressing them to a local cache on the first run.
 It also automatically detects and converts legacy `bincode`-formatted dictionaries (when the legacy feature is enabled), caching them in the modern format in the background for future fast loads.

+* N-best Tokenization (Experimental)
+An experimental feature for retrieving multiple tokenization candidates, sorted by cost, has been added in response to an upstream feature request ([upstream issue #151](https://github.com/daac-tools/vibrato/issues/151)).
+The implementation employs an A* search algorithm, which helps handle ambiguity in downstream NLP tasks.

 ## Features

 ### Fast tokenization